 LOCATION & HABITAT

 Snow crabs have a wide distribution.
 In Asia, they’re found in the Japan Sea and the Sea of Okhotsk.
 In the Atlantic, they’re found from Greenland south to Maine.
-In Alaska they live in the Bering, Beaufort, and Chukchi Seas, although they’re only harvested in the Bering Sea.
+Off the coast of Alaska they live in the Bering, Beaufort, and Chukchi Seas, although they’re only harvested in the Bering Sea.
 They prefer soft sandy or muddy bottoms, typically in water less than 650 feet deep, where they can burrow if threatened by predators and where they can feed on the animals living in the sediment.